SophistSolutions/Stroika/Samples/ReadMe.md

 LedLineIt - a text editor application.
 This version only works on Windows, but it
-        was ported from code (Led 3.1x) that also had implementations for MacOS, and Linux, and so could be ported/targetted for those OSes without too much difficult.
+        was ported from code (Led 3.1x) that also had implementations for MacOS, and Linux, and so could be ported/targetted for those OSes without too much difficulty.

 SimpleLedTest - Test the simple-to-use Led library wrapper code.
 This can easily
 		be adapted to work for MacOS (Carbon SDK) and Linux / X-Windows, but